 Golden Visa applicants do not have to take a Portuguese language test to obtain a residency permit.
 However, a test of Portuguese language capability is required for is required to gain citizenship.
 The test can be adapted for those under the age of 10 and those with learning difficulties.

 As a result of COVID-19 and travel restrictions across Europe, the Portuguese government has almost wholly digitalized the application.
-Everything is done online, from submitting your documents to the issuing of your tax file number (NIF).
+Everything is done online, from submitting your documents to issuing of your tax file number (NIF).

 There is just a biometrics appointment that you must attend in person for your residence card.